 COVID-19 Updates & Visitor Policy

-Thank you for your cooperation during this time, we are looking forward to welcoming visitors in a less restricted way as soon as we can.
-If you're looking to reschedule an appointment or to make a telehealth appointment please contact your provider for more information.
+Thank you for your cooperation during this time.
+If you're looking to reschedule an appointment or to make a telehealth appointment, please contact your provider for more information.

 Our highest priority is the safety and wellbeing of our patients and staff.
-Limited visitation to select inpatients is in effect as of March 15, 2021.
-Patients on precautions for COVID-19, and those located in areas without private rooms, including Senior Behavioral Health, will not be allowed visitors.
-Only one visitor, per patient, per day is allowed between the hours of 12pm and 7pm.
+Limited visitation to inpatients is in effect as of June 14, 2021.
+Patients on precautions for COVID-19 will not be allowed visitors, and those located in areas without private rooms are allowed one (1) designated visitor a day.
+Only two (2) visitors, per patient, per day is allowed between the hours of 12:00 pm and 7:00 pm.
 All visitors must stop at a lobby desk to be screened and issued a surgical mask which must be worn for the duration of the visit.
 Please check with the patient to assure visitation is allowed based on the location of the patient.

 Children under the age of 18 may not visit unless they are visiting a hospitalized parent or sibling and are at least 12 years old.
 Children under 12 are not allowed due to infection control risk associated with potential viral respiratory illnesses.
 Exceptions may be considered on a case-by-case basis.

-- For Inpatient Units and Critical Care Center.
-Patients on precautions for COVID-19, or those located in areas without private rooms will not be allowed visitors.
-Only one visitor, per patient, per day is allowed between the hours of 12pm and 7pm except in extenuating circumstances.
-If you are a guardian, the Health Care Proxy (HCP) of a patient for whom the HCP has been invoked, or are the parent of a patient under the age of 18, visitation (one person) is allowed at any time.
+- Inpatient Units and Critical Care Center.
+Patients on precautions for COVID-19, or those located in areas without private rooms, will not be allowed visitors.
+Only two (2) visitors, per patient, per day is allowed between the hours of 12:00 pm and 7:00 pm except in extenuating circumstances.

-- Senior Behavioral Health Center (SBHC) patients may have one visitor per patient per day between the hours of 10am and 12pm and 1-3pm by appointment through the unit.
+- Senior Behavioral Health Center (SBHC) patients may have two (2) designated visitors per patient per day between the hours of 10:00 am and 12:00 pm and 1:00 pm to 3:00 pm by appointment through the unit.

 - Patient companions or escorts will be asked to wait until called for discharge, no visitors or companions will be allowed to remain in the care area due to social distancing needs.